dora-team/dora.dev/hugo/content/research/2025/errata/index.md

   * 138: Next steps
   * 139: Appendix

+**p.
+71** In the fourth paragraph, "stabilty" should be "instability."
+  * "The increase in performance in spite of the increase in stability, suggests a form of risk compensation where the platform makes it fast and cheap to recover..." should be "The increase in performance in spite of the increase in instability, suggests a form of risk compensation where the platform makes it fast and cheap to recover..."

 ### Errata in `v.
 2025.2`

 **p.
 51** Figure 32 has an incorrect caption.
 The correct caption is "Figure 32: A clear and communicated AI stance determines AI’s impact on organizational performance"

+**p.
+70** In the fourth paragraph, "stabilty" should be "instability."
+  * "The increase in performance in spite of the increase in stability, suggests a form of risk compensation where the platform makes it fast and cheap to recover..." should be "The increase in performance in spite of the increase in instability, suggests a form of risk compensation where the platform makes it fast and cheap to recover..."

 ### Errata in `v.
 2025.1`